priyanshu-techie/MVC-model-TODOS-app/Readme.md

+# Todo's and Notes app with authentication
+  This app is build on the Model View Controller (MVC) model.
+  And for authentication, I have implemented the passportJs local strategy.

-# App live at :
+## App live at :
 https://todo-app-x9ad.onrender.com

-This app is not a very safe production app, since here i have not done proper error catching, having enhanced security measures, etc.

-# Before deploying
+## Before deploying
 1. Added 👇 in package.json file

 "engines": {